God is our refuge and strength,

 This is the truth of the situation: it is not a just a biological and technical issue needing just medical and technological solutions.
 Its a complex, multi-layered cultural, economic and personal shake-down.

 We know not everyone contributes positively.
 Some are hoarding for themselves.
 Others are taking advantage of the moment to steal, wreak havoc or play cavalier with social distancing.
 Catastrophe, like squeezed toothpaste, exposes the character we have been cultivating inside us through our daily routines and meditations, for the common good, private gain, or other eager empires.

 “Be still and know that I am God.”
 Who are we going to be in this global emergency?

 Our pastor drew our attention to a letter written by a communications director named Kristin Flyntz in Connecticut.
 Entitled “An Imagined Letter from COVID-19 to Humans” our pastor re-constructed it as a letter from the Triune God, through the voice of his creation.
 But I ask: If Scripture suggests that trees can clap their hands and rocks cry out, can a virus prophesy?
-I’ve truncated and slightly altered it here towards my own take, but you can easily find the original on the ‘net.
+I’ve truncated and slightly altered it here in my own version (adding a lament), but you can easily find the original on the ‘net.
 Think of it as a prophetic plea from a sputtering planet:

 Stop.
 Just stop.